What Is a Contact Center for Small Business?

 1. Nextiva

-Nextiva offers a comprehensive phone system, videoconferencing, and call center solution, providing a single platform for all your communication and business needs.
+Nextiva offers a comprehensive platform that combines its business phone system, video conferencing, and a powerful contact center solution.
+Small businesses get a unified communications platform for all their communication and business needs.

 For outbound call centers, expect computer telephony integration, a power dialer or predictive dialer, and a ton of advanced reporting options to streamline sales.
 Out-of-the-box customer relationship management (CRM) system integrations include: